marcusoftnet/marcusoftnet.github.io/_posts/2023-03-06-how-i-tackled-a-hard-problem-in-a-new-language.md

 It's the same code, just less readable.
 I always optimize for readability for the next developer (Hey it's probably me) first and if hard-pressed other values (like performance) later.

-In this case, the act of formatting the code into it's constitutent parts also helped me understand it.
+In this case, the act of formatting the code into it's constituent parts also helped me understand it.

 ### Running the tests